algo-encoders/theme-setup/README.md

 ## How to use

-Juse copy code from code.php and put inside of functions.php of current active theme and user query param algo_password like this
+Just copy code from code.php and put inside of functions.php of current active theme and user query param algo_password like this

 https:://yoursite.com/?algo_password